jordanonuma/zBlockchain_Foundations_by_ConsenSys_Academy/README.md

 This is read as the “STAKE:DAI sub-feed’s price for every 1 STAKE token is 1.125 DAI tokens.”

 Each sub-feed will run one auction at at a time, but all sub-feeds can run simultaneously.
-For three (3) STAKE sub-feeds as an example, for optimum price decentralization, all 3 sub-feeds (STAKE:B, STAKE:C, and STAKE:D) will be running at any given time.
+In a hypothetical world with three (3) STAKE sub-feeds as an example, for optimum price decentralization, all 3 sub-feeds (STAKE:B, STAKE:C, and STAKE:D) will be running at any given time.
 STAKE:B, STAKE: C, and STAKE:D will each only have one auction running.

 On a time series sketch this might look like: